jeremyg484/micronaut4-upgrade-demo/README.md

 ```shell
 ./gradlew rewriteRun
 ```
 And that's it, you now should have a fully functional Micronaut 4 application!

-Note that this is not the only way to execute the recipe for your application.
-If you prefer not to directly modify your build file, see the [alternate approach](https://docs.openrewrite.org/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build) suggested by OpenRewrite.
+### Using a Gradle init script

+Once you are comfortable with how OpenRewrite works, see the [alternate approach](https://docs.openrewrite.org/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build) outlined in the OpenRewrite documentation of using a Gradle init script to externalize your OpenRewrite configuration.

+In taking this approach, you will first want to revert the OpenRewrite configuration changes (if any) that you've made directly to your application's `build.gradle` file.

+We have built a [sample init script](https://github.com/jeremyg484/upgrade-micronaut-script) that you can use as a starting point.

+### Feedback, Issue Reports, and Pull Requests welcome!
 If you encounter any issues in applying the recipe to your own application, please [raise an issue here](https://github.com/openrewrite/rewrite-micronaut/issues), and contributions via [pull request](https://github.com/openrewrite/rewrite-micronaut/pulls) are always welcome.